Decision making and processing

 engaged students, PhD students and staff.
 Meetings are minuted.

-The Equal access group is a preparatory and operational
+The Equal Opportunities Group is a preparatory and

-body for issues concerning equal access from the staff and student
+operational body for issues concerning equal access from the staff

-the UID leadership when needed.
-The group consists of the
+directly to the UID leadership when needed.
+The group consists of

-representatives for equal access for staff (one of whom calls for
+the representatives for equal access for staff (one of whom calls

 students and staff.
 Meetings are minuted.